-You can go to a restaurant and start drinking during the day; visit a park and have a picnic while drinking; or even just walk around the city with a buzz.
+You can go to a restaurant and start drinking during the day, trying out different Japanese alcohol and Japanese beer; visit a park and have a picnic while drinking; or even just walk around the city with a buzz.
 Relax, get yourself to a comfortable level of tipsy, and enjoy Tokyo.

 Be careful when it comes to travelling in Japan during coronavirus/COVID-19 in Japan.
 Take the necessary percussions and make sure to practise social distancing.